finity69x2/nws_alerts/README.md

 open the HACS section of Home Assistant.

-Click the "+ Explore & Add New repositories" button in the bottom right corner.
+Click the "+ Explore & Download Repositories" button in the bottom right corner.

 In the window that opens search for "NWS Alerts".